Costa Rica Guide

 While Costa Rican food is not as spicy, varied or exotic as many tropical cuisines like Thai, Mexican, or Ethiopian it does have a unique character and interesting varied ingredients if you know where to look.

-Costa Rica mostly has excellent water.
-One of the driving forces behind the creation of the national parks, wildlife refuges and forest reserves system was protecting the watersheds.
+This used to be true and Costa Rica mostly has excellent water.
+In fact, one of the driving forces behind the creation of the national parks, wildlife refuges and forest reserves system was protecting the watersheds.

 We need local money